-Of course, you don’t have to install Invoice Ninja on CentOS 7 if you use one of our Managed CentOS Hosting plans, in which case you can simply ask our expert Linux admins to install Invoice Ninja on CentOS 7 for you.
+Of course, you don’t have to install Invoice Ninja on CentOS 7 if you use one of our Managed CentOS Hosting or Linux VPS hosting plans, in which case you can simply ask our expert Linux admins to install Invoice Ninja on CentOS 7 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on how to install Invoice Ninja on CentOS 7, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks